 Dependency is an inherent risk in users diagnosed with ADHD; not just those taking the medication recreationally.
 Withdrawal symptoms can kick in mere hours after each dose, which causes children to have erratic behavior.
 Kids also experience cravings.

 The most dangerous effects appear quickly and unexpectedly.
 You may not realize you have developed a dependency until the harshest effects transpire.

 Side effects of non-medical methylphenidate use are many and varied, ranging from skin rash to seizures.
-Severity is relative to the size of a user’s doses and how often they consume the drug.
+Severity is relative to the drug dosage and frequency of intake.

 A feeling of euphoria, alertness and wakefulness are the expected benefits of a methylphenidate dose.
-These can swiftly be overcome, though, by the negative effects.
-These can include, but are not limited to:
+However, negative effects may promptly cancel out the benefits.